viveknallur/website/content/research/publications.md

 slug: ""
 layout: "research"
 ---
-We are all measured by a number these days, regardless of whether such measurement serves a purpose in knowing how good a person is.
-I am too small a fish, in the ocean of academia for my railing against **h-indices** and their ilk, to matter.
-So, here's the mandatory Google Scholar link that leads to the citation count, for me:
+We are all measured by a number these days.<!--more--> So, here's the mandatory Google Scholar link that leads to the citation count, for me:

 ##### [Google Scholar Link](https://scholar.google.com/citations?user=TeqJsjcAAAA)